Impatiens glandulifera Royle

 In the course of 2019, the successes achieved so far in the control of Himalayan balsam on the Blees from the previous year have been confirmed.
 In addition to a large-scale reduction in linear stands, fewer punctual stands were also detected.
 It also became apparent that the control of dense stands, which were not very successfully collected by hand in 2017, can lead to lasting success with mechanical measures.
 For example, after the large-scale expansion in July 2018, the populations in the ‘Iwwer Ehlerhämicht’ area had already declined significantly or even disappeared completely by October after the first mechanical work; even in 2019, only small residual populations were found in this area.
 However, manual collection, which is a less invasive control method, was successful in the less densely overgrown areas and should continue to be used in such low-density stands or as a follow-up measure after multi-annual mowing (Ehl 2020).

 Despite the declines in population observed so far, it is urgently not advisable to stop the systematic control of Himalayan balsam in the northern study area in the upper reaches of the Blees.
 As described in the literature and confirmed in our observations, incomplete control (even with 99% population decline) is almost as ineffective as if no measures had been implemented at all (Wadsworth et al. 2002).
 In the Stommert and Ënner Fuusselach areas, larger populations have developed again in 2019 from the existing seed bank or from individual plants remaining in the control areas.
-Successful control is therefore only possible if every single plant of the Himalayan balsam is removed during control in the future and the currently still existing seed bank cannot renew itself.
-In addition to the recommended combination of mechanical work in the case of extensive stands and manual collection in the case of smaller stands or in the case of follow-up maintenance, the work must be carried out systematically over a longer period of time (Ehl 2020).
+Successful control is therefore only possible if every single plant of the Himalayan balsam is removed during control so that the existing seed bank cannot renew itself.
+In addition to the recommended combination of mechanical work in the case of extensive stands and manual collection in the case of smaller stands or in the case of follow-up maintenance, the work must be carried out systematically over a longer period of time (Ehl 2020, Ehl at al 2023).

 Nature park Mullerthal (Gutland)